Master's Thesis Program Overview

-Why Choose a Master's Degree in Industrial Engineering?
+Why Choose a Master's Thesis Degree in Industrial Engineering?

 Why Choose Purdue?

 Courses selected for the thesis option are intended to provide depth of study in a particular area of interest.
 The prerequisites to the program assure a minimal amount of knowledge in the general field of industrial engineering.
 The curriculum is designed such that the student has broad selectivity over their coursework.
-Students are required to select at least 12 credit hours of coursework from IE courses, and are recommended to take at least 6 credit hours from a related area.
 Selection of courses should be conducted with the faculty member supervising the research project, to ensure courses taken supplement the research project.

 Credit Requirements for a Master's Thesis